jalbr74/my-angular-custom-element/README.md

-In hello-lazy-loader.component.ts, the HelloModule is lazily loaded, and once resolved it renders the HelloComponent component, for example:
+In hello-custom-element.utils.ts, the HelloModule is lazily loaded, and once resolved it renders the HelloComponent component, for example:

 ```typescript
 import('./hello/hello.module')